SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

   Report()  #  report results when the simulation finishes

-Further examples of the OO style exist in the *SimPyModels* directory.
+Further examples of the OO style exist in the *SimPyModels* directory and the *Bank Tutorial*.

 Alternative SimPy simulation libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~